 MapTiler Cloud also allows hosting geodata of any size, including very large analytical datasets.
 They can be easily added to QGIS in the same way as custom maps.

 All maps and geodata are hosted on a reliable global infrastructure using more than 150 servers on 5 continents.Agricultural data on top of the satellite map

 The MapTiler plugin for QGIS is released under an open-source license on GitHub.
 Feel free to report issues or send pull requests!

-We would like to thanks our partner, MIERUNE, which made a significant part of the work on the plugin and is a long-term supporter of the QGIS community.
+We would like to thank our partner, MIERUNE, who made a significant part of the work on the plugin and is a long-term supporter of the QGIS community.

 For the upcoming QGIS 3.14, there is ongoing work by Lutra Consulting on native support for vector tiles.
 MapTiler plugin is already able to load them - you can test it using the QGIS nightly releases.